Debt Capital Markets 101: How You Break In, What You Do, and What You Do Next

 Project financings can also require more modeling – there, the debt is often secured against a particular asset or portfolio of assets.
 You see this frequently in the financing of power plants and other assets such as hospitals, toll roads and property portfolios.

-One common question that clients have post-crisis is, “If we repay debt early and pay the prepayment penalty, and then re-issue the debt at lower interest rates, what is the cost of doing that?
+- “If we repay debt early and pay the prepayment penalty, and then we re-issue the debt at lower interest rates, what is the cost of doing that?
 How much better or worse off are we if interest rates go up or go down in the future?
 What future interest rate is necessary for us to come out ahead?”

 If you want to work in DCM, you should have a great handle on macroeconomics because it’s critical to everything we do – that’s not as necessary in investment banking industry or M&A groups, but it’s very important here.